 my final event for the semester and what a great way to end it with invisible children.

-most people are aware of the invisible children organization with the newest release of their latest film kony 2012.
+most people are aware of the invisible children organization with the newest release of their latest film

 back in january i booked the screening for a team from invisible children to come to our school.